Muhozgu/muhozgu/README.md

 Hi 👋 My name is Guy Brillant Muhoza
 =====================================

-Tech Focus: AI/ML Engineering and Data Science Enthusiast
+AI/ML Engineering and Data Science Enthusiast
 ---------------------------------

 👋 Hey there!
 I'm a Computer Science Enthusiast passionate about uncovering insights from data and building intelligent systems that make a difference.
 As an aspiring AI/ML Engineer, Data Engineer, and Data Scientist, I love exploring how data, algorithms, and cloud technologies come together to solve real-world problems.